Cinichi/Shanks/README.md

 # Shanks
 Hello!
 I am [Shanks](https://t.me/Shanks_Kun).
  I Made This Repo From Yamtaoxrobot.
 If You Want To Deploy.
-Change Username at Shankssama.
+Change Username at Shankssama from Given Repo Link.